GFA finally secures legal ownership of Ghanaman Soccer Centre of Excellence lands

 According to the General Secretary, the signed and registered land indenture forms the basis for FIFA Infrastructure investment at the Technical Centre going forward per the relevant FIFA Regulations on FIFA Forward Programme.

-The General Secretary thank all the forebearers who have helped over the years, including Hon.
+The General Secretary thanks all the forebearers who have helped over the years, including Hon.
 E.T.
-Mensah, as well as the current Executive Council led by President Kurt Edwin Simeon-Okraku for this feat.
+Mensah, the current Executive Council led by President Kurt Edwin Simeon-Okraku as well as the Management Committee of the Ghanaman Soccer Centre of Excellence for this feat.

 The land which was initially given for sports development through the efforts of Hon.
 E.T.
 Mensah (the then Minister for Youth & Sports) was 100 Acres but over the years the Association could not register it due to various issues.